kurtbruns/svg-tutorial/content/_index.md

 {{<example "SVGEllipseExample">}}

 The ellipse element draws an ellipse centered at the point `(cx, cy)` with the horizontal radius `rx` and the vertical radius `ry`.
-The ellipse's path can by styled with the CSS `stroke` and `stroke-width` attributes which control the color and width.
+The ellipse's path can be styled with the CSS `stroke` and `stroke-width` attributes which control the color and width.
 The ellipse's fill can be styled with the CSS `fill` attribute

 ### Rectangle Element

 {{<example "SVGRectangleExample">}}

 The rectangle element draws a rectangle whose top left corner is defined the point `(x,y)` with the dimensions `width` and `height`.
 If a negative width or height value is supplied, the element is not rendered.
-The rectangles's path can by styled with the CSS `stroke` and `stroke-width` attributes which control the color and width.
-The rectangles's fill can be styled with the CSS `fill` attribute
+The rectangle's path can be styled with the CSS `stroke` and `stroke-width` attributes which control the color and width.
+The rectangle's fill can be styled with the CSS `fill` attribute.

 ### Path Element